dillonHe/EasyEDA-Documents/Tutorial/new.md

 ![](./images/Theme-Colors.png)
 if you click the **Black On White**, you will find your schematic changes like bellow image, this is useful when you would like to print your design on a paper.
 ![](./images/blackOnWhite.png).
+You can check our **github** codes of this API via [https://github.com/dillonHe/EasyEDA-Documents/tree/master/API/example/theme](https://github.com/dillonHe/EasyEDA-Documents/tree/master/API/example/theme), check the **manifest.json** and **main.js** out, you will find out how to create an extension.

 ### Scripts
 If you just need some simple functions, you don't need to create an extension.
 You just need to create a single Javascipt file and keep it in this list.